sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### General

-1. The Neos Best-Practices as described in https://www.neos.io/blog/neos-best-practices-1-0.html MUST be respected.
+1. The Neos Best Practices as described in https://www.neos.io/blog/neos-best-practices-1-0.html MUST be respected.

 ### NodeTypes